 GPS Tracker SOS Button

-Participants’ GPS tracker has an SOS Button.
-This should only be pressed in an emergency when there is a threat to life or limb.
-The SOS Button sends a message with your location to the Race Director via the GSM network.
+The SOS Button sends a message with your location to the Race Control via the GSM network*.
 In an emergency, it is worth attempting an SOS button press even if no mobile phone signal is available (according to your own mobile phone).

 As we will be using a GPS tracking system for all competitors we will not have a sweeper on the courses.